hpcleuven/vsc-python-irodsclient/README.rst

     >>> with VSCiRODSSession() as session:
     >>>     session.bulk.get('~/my_irods_collection/*.txt', local_path='.')

-  Other 'bulk' operations are available for uploading files and folders to iRODS, removing data objects and collections, and modifying metadata.
+  Other 'bulk' operations are available for:

+  - uploading files and folders
+  - removing data objects and collections
+  - adding and modifying metadata

   More advanced search capabilities (i.e. beyond the above glob patterns) are also provided.
 For example, the following can be used to list all